SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

     2. Are function parameter names going to be part of the function type?
     3. Related to (1) and (2): Are tuple types going to used as the left-hand side of a function type (as in the current grammar)?
+    UPDATE from Doug, 4/2/14:
+    Re: 1: For WWDC and likely 1.0, tuples will keep their labels.
+(Our endgame and where we are now are different.)
+    Re: 2: Yes, in cases like: (a: Int) -> Int
+    Re: 3: No, it's now just type (before, we were relying on tuple-types to enforce parens).
+Of course, a tuple-type is a type, so you can still have (a: Int) -> Int.

 .. _Types_FunctionType: